transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Downloading your connection profile
 {: #ibp-console-app-profile}

 A client application connects to a network via one or more gateway peers.
 The gateway peers are the peers that are specified in the **connection profile**, and they are used to perform **service discovery** to find all of the endorsing peers in the network that will endorse transactions.
-Service discovery ensures that the request is sent to a peer that is currently available to process requests.
+Service discovery ensures that the request is sent to a peer that is available to process requests.

-The connection profile that is downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can only be used to connect to your network using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
-{: note}

 The Hyperledger Fabric [Transaction Flow](https://hyperledger-fabric.readthedocs.io/en/release-2.2/txflow.html){: external} spans multiple components, with the client applications collecting endorsements from peers and sending endorsed transactions to the ordering service.
 The connection profile provides your application with the endpoints of the peers and ordering nodes that it needs to submit a transaction.
 It also contains information about your organization, such as your Certificate Authorities and your MSP ID.
 The Fabric SDKs can read the connection profile directly, without you having to write code that manages the transaction and endorsement flow.